OhuePeter/UsingTurtle/README.md

 # UsingTurtle
-Using squares too draw a circle
+Using squares to draw a circle